zalyoung/gitlab-handbook/content/handbook/values/_index.md

 > Your values are what you hire for, what you praise people for, and what you promote them for.
 By definition, what you do in those instances *are* your values.
 It's not what you say they are.
 Values should be explicitly part of our [hiring](/handbook/hiring/) process, our job profiles, and our [review process](/handbook/people-group/360-feedback/).
 >
 > When we give [bonuses](/handbook/total-rewards/incentives/#discretionary-bonuses) and [promotions](/handbook/people-group/promotions-transfers/), they are always linked to values.
 That's the crucial thing.
-If you reinforce them there, that's the most powerful thing you can do. — *Sid Sijbrandij, GitLab co-founder and CEO*
+If you reinforce them there, that's the most powerful thing you can do. — *Sid Sijbrandij, GitLab co-founder*

 ## What to do if values aren't being lived out